dezzak/lmld-constitution/constitution.md

 (b) to consider and, if thought fit, approve the accounts of the Local Party for the previous financial year together with an independent report on those accounts, and to receive a report from the Treasurer including an outline budget for the following year;

-(c) to appoint for the current Financial Year (I) Auditors if required by the Political Parties, Elections and Referendums Act 2000 or (ii) a person(s) to produce an independent report on the accounts for a General Meeting;
+(c) to appoint for the current Financial Year

+(i) Auditors if required by the Political Parties, Elections and Referendums Act 2000 or

+(ii) a person(s) to produce an independent report on the accounts for a General Meeting;

 (d) to receive reports from each Liberal Democrat Council group on which Local Party members serve;